AquaBera/docs/Introduction/README.md

 ### Enter AquaBera

 **AquaBera** is Berachain’s **premier** liquidity management powerhouse, delivering specialized services to projects, automated market makers,validators, and the broader DeFi community.
-By integrating advanced directional liquidity strategies, automated rebalancing, and now a dedicated TGE accelerator called **AquaAscend**, AquaBera aims to strengthen the entire Berachain ecosystem.
+By integrating advanced directional liquidity strategies, automated rebalancing, and now a dedicated TGE accelerator called **AquaBribe**, AquaBera aims to strengthen the entire Berachain ecosystem.

-### The AquaAscend Program
+### The AquaBribe Program

-**AquaAscend** is an **exclusive** offering for token projects launching (or expanding) on Berachain.
+**AquaBribe** is an **exclusive** offering for token projects launching (or expanding) on Berachain.
 Participants receive:

 - **$poAQUA Bribe Budgets**: Protocol-owned token bribes to incentivize Berachain validators and gauge voters to support your token’s liquidity.
 - **$BGT Earnings**: AquaBera ALM tokens earn $BGT when they are approved for Berachain’s gauges.